cole-titze/ansible-setup/windows-playbooks/README.md

 ```
 ollama pull deepseek-code-v2
 ```
++ Turn on exposing ollama over network in settings of ollama
 + Setup task to always run on boot
 + Task Scheduler -> Create Task
 + Give it a name